Clan Rising

 The letter reached Darwin at Down House on 18 June 1858.
 Darwin, who had been working on the same theory for twenty years and had not published, was, by his own letter to Charles Lyell that afternoon, dismayed.
 Lyell and the botanist Joseph Hooker, after a week of frantic correspondence, proposed the solution that became one of the most famous arrangements in the history of science: a joint reading at the Linnean Society of London on 1 July 1858 of Wallace's Ternate letter and an extract from Darwin's unpublished manuscripts of 1844 and 1857, the priority shared between the two men.
 Wallace, still in Ternate, did not learn of the arrangement for some months and accepted it without complaint when he did.
 Darwin's On the Origin of Species followed in November 1859.
 Wallace's own The Malay Archipelago (1869) was the bestselling scientific travelogue of the century.
 The two men were friends for the rest of Darwin's life, and Wallace was a pall-bearer at Darwin's funeral in 1882.

 Wallace returned to England in 1862 and lived the next half-century as the senior figure of British evolutionary biology, the founder of zoogeography (the Wallace Line and the six biogeographical regions are his), and a campaigner for women's suffrage, free trade and land nationalisation.
 He received the Royal Society's Royal Medal (1868) and Copley Medal (1908), the Linnean Society's first Darwin-Wallace Medal in 1908, and was made a Member of the Order of Merit in 1908.
-His later interest in spiritualism, which he refused to disavow despite the embarrassment of his scientific friends, is the eccentricity of his record.
-He died at his home Old Orchard near Broadstone in Dorset on 7 November 1913, aged ninety, and is buried in the village cemetery at Broadstone under a fossilised tree trunk from the Portland quarries.
+He died at his home Old Orchard near Broadstone in Dorset on 7 November 1913, aged ninety, and is buried at Broadstone under a fossilised tree trunk from the Portland quarries.
 The Wallace name today carries his memory as the surname of the man who, working alone in a malarial hut on a Moluccan volcanic island, independently arrived at the theory that had taken Darwin twenty years and the Beagle voyage to formulate, and posted it to the only man in England capable of recognising what it was.

 Achievements